 Smartphones and cell phones

 Today's smartphones and cell phones use many wireless technologies to communicate with cell towers, Wi-Fi, and other devices.
-Phone calls use a spectrum of radio waves that allow wireless communication between the phone and cell towers, which relays the signal to other towers or locations.
+Phone calls use a spectrum of radio waves that allow wireless communication between the phone and cell towers, which relay the signal to other towers or locations.

 Other examples of wireless devices